arcanemachine/hetzner-dns-tools/README.md

 #### For a single command

 To set an environment variable for a single command, just enter the key-value pair before the command you want to run.

-Example: `HETZNER_DNS_TOKEN=your-hetzner-dns-token ./zones/zone_list.py` **(WARNING: This command will be saved to your Bash history!
+For example: `HETZNER_DNS_TOKEN=your-hetzner-dns-token ./zones/zone_list.py` **(WARNING: This command will be saved to your Bash history!
 Continue reading to learn how to avoid this)**

 To avoid saving the item to your bash history, begin the command with a space: